Skip to content

 Securing the Sensor

-Sovereign Data-in-motion (DIM) and Data-at-rest (DAR) Sensors are currently deployed in a Kubernetes environment.
+Soveren Data-in-motion (DIM) and Data-at-rest (DAR) Sensors are currently deployed in a Kubernetes environment.
 Below is a description of specific security aspects and configuration options that you might want to consider.

 Please also refer to the separate guide for configuration options that are not related to security.
-You may also want to check our current helm chart for all values that can be tuned for the Sovereign Sensors.
+You may also want to check our current helm chart for all values that can be tuned for the Soveren Sensors.

 Access to Kubernetes API

-The Sovereign Data-in-motion (DIM) Sensor subscribes to a significant amount of metadata from the Kubernetes API.
+The Soveren Data-in-motion (DIM) Sensor subscribes to a significant amount of metadata from the Kubernetes API.
 A dedicated ServiceAccount is created for this purpose.
 This ServiceAccount is granted cluster-wide permissions (ClusterRoleBinding) to get, list, and watch several apiGroups.

 Proxying the traffic